Mesothelioma Treatment Options

 Depending on the cancer type and stage, an oncologist may suggest surgery as a treatment method.
 Surgery helps diagnose, stage, and treat cancer and related symptoms and can also be combined with other therapies.

 Radiation involves utilizing targeted energy to attack cancer cells.
 After surgery, radiation therapy is sometimes used to eliminate remaining cancer cells.

 Anti-angiogenesis drugs are a form of targeted therapy.
 This treatment option is designed to bypass healthy cells and target specific cancer cells for treatment.
 For the most part, targeted treatments stop the development of cancer by stopping the cancerous cells from growing and dividing, destroying them directly, or by enhancing additional therapies such as chemotherapy.

-Also a form of targeted therapy, immunotherapy stimulates the immune system to better fight off tumors.
-Immunotherapy gets its own section due to its rising success in treating mesothelioma within patients.
-As researchers develop combinations of immunotherapy further it continues to rise in preference as a treatment option.
+Also a form of targeted therapy, immunotherapy stimulates the immune system to fight off tumors better.
+Immunotherapy gets its own section due to its rising success in treating mesothelioma in patients.
+As researchers develop combinations of immunotherapy, further, it continues to rise in preference as a treatment option.

 These forms of primary treatment can sometimes be used alone or with other medications and therapies.
 Your doctor will assign you a specific treatment plan based on your unique situation that will map out how to move forward.

 Download our guide to get the latest information about mesothelioma treatments, clinical trials, and complementary and emerging therapies.

 What Are Anti-Angiogenesis Drugs?